 - Choosing Which Gown to Use

-In 2004, the FDA recognized the consensus standard American National Standards Institute/Association of the Advancement of Medical Instrumentation (ANSI/AAMI) PB70:2003, “Liquid barrier performance and classification of protective apparel and drapes intended for use in health care facilities.”
-New terminology in the standard describes the barrier protection levels of gowns and other protective apparel intended for use in health care facilities and specifies test methods and performance results necessary to verify and validate the newly defined levels of protection:
+The FDA recognizes the consensus standard American National Standards Institute/Association of the Advancement of Medical Instrumentation (ANSI/AAMI) PB70, "Liquid barrier performance and classification of protective apparel and drapes intended for use in health care facilities."
+This standard establishes a system of classification for protective apparel and drapes used in healthcare facilities based on their liquid barrier performance and specifies related labeling requirements and standardized test methods for determining compliance.
+The standard is intended to ultimately assist end-users in determining the type(s) of protective product most appropriate for a particular task or situation:

 A surgical gown is regulated by the FDA as a Class II medical device that requires a 510(k) premarket notification.
 A surgical gown is a personal protective garment intended to be worn by health care personnel during surgical procedures to protect both the patient and health care personnel from the transfer of microorganisms, body fluids, and particulate matter.
 Because of the controlled nature of surgical procedures, critical zones of protection have been described by national standards.
-As referenced in Figure 1: the critical zones include the chest from scapula to knees and sleeves from cuff to above the elbow.
-Surgical gowns can be used for any risk level (Levels 1-4).
-All surgical gowns must be labeled as a surgical gown.
+As referenced in Figure 1: the critical zones include the front of the body from top of shoulders to knees and the arms from the wrist cuff to above the elbow.
+All surgical gowns must be provided sterile and labeled as a surgical gown.

 Figure 1 - Critical Zones for Surgical Gowns